5 SIMPLE TIPS FOR HEALTHY SNACKING

 Sometimes making healthy choices just comes down to having options on hand.
 When you don't plan ahead, you end up with a bag of chips from the vending machine.
 Meal prepping is out of the question for some people, but snack prepping is a lot less of an undertaking.

-Something as simple as a Tupperware of baby carrots can be the difference between a satisfying snack session, and a mid afternoon junk food coma.
+Something as simple as a small container of baby carrots can be the difference between a satisfying snack session, and a mid afternoon junk food coma.
 If you need something a little heartier, pre-made options like our Espresso Obsesso are a great way to get balanced macros in an easy package.

 Sure, it takes a bit of planning, but sometimes that's what it takes to create good habits.

 Sometimes a prepackaged snack is so close to being healthy, but they add something into the mix that throws it off.
 Trail mix, for example, can be full of nuts, fruit, and complex carbs, but they throw in something like M&Ms to make it more enjoyable, and loads of 'em.